 2017 – one more podium at Nurburgring

-In 2018, he continues to race in a BMW with different teams all over the world, but also with Emil Frey Racing's Lexus RC F GT3 in the Blancpain GT Series.
+In 2018, he continued to race in a BMW with different teams all over the world, but also with Emil Frey Racing's Lexus RC F GT3 in the Blancpain GT Series.